MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-dont-build-unnecessary-shit.md

 Once you have done this you might discover that you do not need an app at all.
 They might not need an app either.

-The fun thing is that if you think the 'Eg' above is reasonable you will find something else that you need to do before you can approach a customer - maybe make a facebook page to run some advertising.
+The fun thing is: If you think the example above is reasonable then you will probably find something else that you need to do before you can approach a customer - maybe make a facebook page to run some advertising.
 The way most learn this lesson is the *hard* way - they go broke.

+It is taking a problem that one person may (or may not have) and solving it for a whole batch of people.
+This approach robs you of the detail and intimate connection of solving it really well for one person.
+Then doing it again for another and another until the pressure to automate it in a specific direction comes out.

-### Just find a customer and solve a problem
+## Just find a customer and solve a problem

-The point is that it is sometimes really hard to see what is painfully obvious - in most cases it is simply go out and find someone who you think needs the service and convince them to give you money to do it for them.
+It is really hard to see this: In most cases the answer to developing a new product is simply go out and find someone who you think needs the service and convince them to give you money to do it for them.

 You don't need an app or a facebook page.
 You need a personal relationship with someone who has a problem that you can solve.
 Get out and talk to people - start to believe in their world and make it better.